How to Remortgage an Inherited Property: A Complete Guide

 • To Capitalise on Attractive Interest Rates.
 Remortgaging the existing deal could help you secure better interest rates, and potentially lower your monthly payments.

-As attractive as all this sounds, you cannot initiate your remortgage application until you’ve sorted out your probate.
-No lender will engage in these transactions until the probate is finalized, which can take several months.
+No lender will engage in these transactions until the probate is finalised, which can take several months.
 During this time, consult with a remortgage broker to understand your options and plan your next steps.

 How to Remortgage an Inherited Property in Probate